What Is Tax Accounting?

 Important Points to Note

-Every time there is a change in policies, tax rates, etc. the organizations/individual must keep themselves updated and accounting software should be amended accordingly.
+Every time there is a change in policies, tax rates, etc. the rganizations/individual must keep themselves updated, and accounting software should be amended accordingly.

 This has been a guide to Tax Accounting and its meaning.
-Here we discuss various components of accounting for taxation including deferred tax assets & liabilities, VAT, Transfer pricing, its advantages, and disadvantages.
+Here we discuss various basic components of accounting for taxation, including deferred tax assets & liabilities, VAT, Transfer pricing, advantages, and disadvantages.
 You can learn more about accounting from the following articles –